This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In 2004, the first store opened in Japan, in the Ginza district, which is Tokyo's 5th Avenue.
 This store was even visited by the then Prince Philippe, now King Philippe, during the Japanese trade mission in 2005.
 Two years later we have 2 stores in Japan, 1 in Tokyo and one in Fukuoka.

-During Valentine's Day it's all hands on deck for Japan.
-From September, 6 people will be working full time to get approximately one million chocolates to Japan.
-DelReY opens 75 pop-up points of sale across the country for Valentine's Day.
-Then every week 3 to 4 palettes full of chocolates and pralines are put on the plane to the Far East.
-Japanese women then give their loved ones chocolate en masse, even their male colleagues.
-A month later on March 14, on White Day, it is up to Japanese men to spoil their partners with chocolate.
+During Valentine's Day, it's all hands on deck for Japan.
+From September, 6 people are working full time to get about one million pralines to Japan.
+DelReY opens 75 pop-up sales points all over the country for Valentine's Day.
+Every week, 3 to 4 pallets full of chocolates and pralines are put on a plane to the Far East.
+Japanese women give their loved ones chocolate en masse, even their male colleagues.
+A month later, on March 14, on White Day, it is the turn of Japanese men to spoil their partners with chocolate.

 Big in Japan